g2crowd/rspectacles/README.md

 As a Sinatra app it can be run standalone, or else mounted on another Rack app.

+## Compatibility

+RSpectacles assumes you are using rspec 3 or later.

 ## Installation

     gem install rspectacles